BhallaLab/moose-core/WindowsBuild.md

 meson install -C _build
 ```

 This will create `moose` module inside `moose-core/_build_install` directory.
 To make moose importable from any terminal, add this directory to your `PYTHONPATH` environment variable.
+For standard installation you can simply run `pip install .` in the `moose-core` directory.

 To build a wheel, you need `build` and `meson-python` modules: